-A survey of the principles, structure, processes, and function s of American government with emphasis on the national government.
+A survey of the principles, structure, processes, and functions of American government with emphasis on the national government.
 Three hours of lecture.
 POLI 190: The Washington Political Arena 3 cr.

 Prerequisite: Consent of the director.
-An extramural program An examination of American government and politics in Washington quisite: Consent of the director.
 An extramural program.
 An examination of American government and politics in Washington, D.C.
 Extended visits to private and public institutions are scheduled to bring students into closer contact with the American political system.
 Grading is on a pass-no credit basis.
 Three hours of seminar